fc-io/react-for-beginners/week_05 – SSR/week_05_b_assignments.md

 ## Porfolio

-### Watch

 ### Assignment – Portfolio (again, yey!)

-* Build a (new-isch) Porfolio site.
+* Build a (new-isch) Porfolio site using Next.
 You can reuse a lot of code from the old one you made in the previous course as well as the design you used last time.
 Or you can make a new simplier one.
+* Ther should, at least, be a porfolio page and an about page with different routes.
 * Link to all the sites and github projects you've made in this course so far
   * From Week 01: Link to the GitHub repo for Week 1.
   * From Week 02: Link to the GitHub repo for Week 2.